Fahad-Durrani/Fahad-Durrani/README.md

 📍 Islamabad, Pakistan
 🔗 [LinkedIn](http://www.linkedin.com/in/fahaddurrani)
 ## 💡 About Me
-AI Engineer with 3.9+ years of experience designing **matching engines, recommendation systems, and NLP solutions including OCR**.
+AI Engineer with around 4 years of experience designing **matching engines, recommendation systems, and NLP solutions including OCR**.
 Proficient in **Agentic workflows** and deploying models using **MLOps across Azure and AWS**.

 ## 🏆 Successfully Delivered Projects